pedroka-dev/Bannerlord-Iron-Will/README.md

   - Can steal without being detected (Skill Check with modifiers)
   - If detected, decreases relationship with the settlement owner and settlement notables
   - If detected, applies criminal rating with faction.
+  - If detected, player is confronted by civilian.
+The player can either bribe, persuade, call friendly gang leader support or give back.
   - Dynammic minimun received ammount of goods (Skill Check with modifiers).
   - Max ammount of availiable goods scales with settlement prosperity / hearth.
   - On steal, decreases settlement prosperity / hearth, affects the settlement loot pool and increase detection for consecutive steals atempt of the same Faction.